 The College provides computer resources for three purposes: research, communication, and retail business transactions (such as purchasing airline tickets).
 To allow for the quietude and rest that contemplation requires, the College has no interest in promoting widespread use of the Internet for entertainment purposes.
 Several computers are available for student use in the library and the student mail room.
 Residence halls are equipped with computers that students may use to access their college email accounts.
-Internet access, however, is limited to the library and student mailroom.
-The use of cell phones, cell phone service, or any other wireless service, to access the Internet is prohibited.
+Internet access is limited to the library and student mailroom.
+The use of cell phones, cell phone service, or any other wireless service, to access the Internet is prohibited, except through a limited number of approved apps.
 Students are welcome to bring their own computers.
 If they bring laptops, they may request to have their computers configured to access the Internet in the library and in the student mailroom (their computer should be equipped with an Ethernet port).

 It is essential that each user exercise responsible and ethical behavior when using the College’s computer resources.
-It is impossible to anticipate all of the methods that individuals may employ to intentionally damage or misuse the College’s computer resources, but the following is a list of some of the inappropriate uses of the College’s computer resources.
+It is impossible to anticipate all of the methods that individuals may employ to intentionally damage or misuse the College’s computer resources, but the following is a list of some of the inappropriate use of those resources.

 - Transmitting information that contains obscene, indecent, lewd, or lascivious material or other material that explicitly or implicitly refers to sexual conduct or contains profane language.

 - Using the College’s computer resources to gain unauthorized access to resources of this or other institutions, individuals, or organizations.
 Using false or misleading information for the purpose of obtaining access to unauthorized resources.